trave84/snippets/gulp-templates/README.md

 1. From now on run `gulp deploy` whenever you want to publish a new version.

 If you want multiple people to be able to deploy to the same domain, run `surge --add mail.your.collaborator.used.to.register.with.surge@example.com` for each.

+## 06-php-backend

+Same as 04 but instead of using static HTML files it proxies another server running on http://localhost:8080/ and watches for changes in PHP files.

+You need to have this server up and running correctly before starting gulp.

+In this case only static files and scss are moved to `/dist/` folder.
+PHP files are not moved there.